Angelesco and AT systems on the Unit Circle: Angelesco systems on the unit circle

 By \eqref{eq:vandEven3} and \eqref{eq:big vandermonde permutation}-\eqref{eq:small vandermonde permutation}, the integral in \eqref{eq:angelesco determinant} over the region $\prod_{j=1}^r\Gamma_{j,\sigma}^{n_j}$ turns into

-where $\Delta(\bm{z}) := \prod_{j>k} (z_j-z_k)$ and $\Delta(\bm{z};\bm{y}):=\prod_{j,k}(z_j-y_k)$, and
+where $\Delta(\bm{z}) := \prod_{j<k} (z_k-z_j)$ and $\Delta(\bm{z};\bm{y}):=\prod_{j,k}(z_k-y_j)$, and

-Hence we now have a {non-negative} integrand. {Because each $\mu_j$ is supported on an infinite number of points, the integral in~\eqref{eq:int} is in fact positive.
-Note that the special convention that we chose for the square root function in the case $|\Gamma_1\cap\Gamma_r|\ge 1$ is necessary to ensure that $z_{r,\sigma_r}$ does not break monotonicity of $z$'s and therefore the sign of the integral \eqref{eq:int}.} Finally, the summation over all different permutations shows that $\det M_{\bm{n}}\ne 0$, i.e, $\bm{n}$ is normal. \end{proof}
+Hence we now have a {non-negative} integrand.
+Because each $\mu_j$ is supported on an infinite number of points, the integral in~\eqref{eq:int} is, in fact, positive.
+Finally, the summation over all different permutations shows that $\det M_{\bm{n}}\ne 0$, i.e, $\bm{n}$ is normal. \end{proof}

 \begin{rem} Note that the integral formula \eqref{eq:angelesco determinant} works for any system of measures. \end{rem} \begin{rem} {One can adapt the proof above to the excluded case when $\mu_r$ has a pure point at $e^{it_0}$.
-For this one needs to choose the square root function in the integrals with respect to $\mu_r$ to be taken with the complex argument $\operatorname{arg}_{(t_0,t_0+2\pi]}$, while for all the other measures we take $\operatorname{arg}_{[t_0,t_0+2\pi)}$ as before. } \end{rem}
+For this, one needs to choose the square root function in the integrals with respect to $\mu_r$ to be taken with the complex argument $\operatorname{arg}_{(t_0,t_0+2\pi]}$, while for all the other measures we take $\operatorname{arg}_{[t_0,t_0+2\pi)}$ as before. } \end{rem}